 Ohio Dominican University is a member of NCAA Division II and competes in the Great Lakes Intercollegiate Athletic conference (GLIAC).
 Sports offered include:

 Columbus is the 15th largest city in the nation.
-It's home to six of the Fortune 500 companies and is the center of government for the state of Ohio.
-There are ample opportunities for spectator sports (minor league baseball, MLS, NHL), recreation, shopping, and various culture opportunities as well as a large variety of restaurants.
-Columbus also offers plenty of options for student internships.
+It is the center of government for the state of Ohio and is home to six Fortune 500 companies.
+There are ample opportunities for spectator sports (minor league baseball, MLS, NHL), recreation, shopping, and various culture opportunities, including a vibrant dining and arts scene.

 Yes, services are provided by a physician assistant, nurse practitioner or registered nurse.
 For additional information, please click here.

 Yes, we do!
 The Education Abroad programs are available in a variety of forms: full semester, May term, Summer term, and work-and-teach programs.
 The 2013 Education Abroad programs offered opportunities to study in Spain, Portugal, Ireland, El Salvador, Greece, Turkey, and Costa Rica.